timojch/bitburner/mistymod-infiltration.md

 Intel determines the final reward.
 After successfully escaping, it can be exchanged for money or faction reputation.
 Intel's value is greater-than-linear; twice as much intel will return more than twice as much money or rep, so a long infiltration is better than a bunch of short ones.
 (Probably something like pow(intel, 1.1))

-Each target will have a maximum amount of Intel that can be extracted from them, which persists between infiltrations and regenerates slowly.
-(There's only *so much* you can say about a ramen bar before people stop paying you for it.)
+~~Each target will have a maximum amount of Intel that can be extracted from them, which persists between infiltrations and regenerates slowly.
+(There's only *so much* you can say about a ramen bar before people stop paying you for it.)~~ -- This didn't make it in to the current version.
+It would have required adding more data to save files, as well as having it correctly reset over bitnodes and augment installs.
+I'll look into doing this later.

 ### Access Level